RyanAWalters/UnrealPythonSudokuSolver/README.md

 # UnrealSudokuSolver
-Sudoku solver written in python that interfaces with Unreal Engine for the GUI
+Sudoku solver written in python that interfaces with Unreal Engine for the GUI.